-Digital Asset Specific Blockchain Design Elements For Proof of Stake Digital Assets Time Period Between Unstaking Instruction and Completion of Unstaking Period, According to the Rules of the Underlying Blockchain
+Digital Asset Time Period Between Unstaking Instruction and Completion of Unstaking Period, According to the Rules of the Underlying Blockchain

 Ethereum Approximately 5-10 Calendar Days

 Solana Approximately 4-8 Calendar Days

 Tezos Instant

 Cardano Instant

 Aptos 30 Calendar Days

 Polygon Approximately 3-4 Calendar Days

 Cosmos 21 Calendar Days

 Kava 21 Calendar Days

 Injective 21 Calendar Days

-Specific Blockchain Design Elements For Proof of Stake Digital Assets Time Period Between Unstaking Instruction and Completion of

-Digital Asset Unstaking Period, According to the Rules of the Underlying Blockchain

 Axelar 21 Calendar Days

 Osmosis 21 Calendar Days

 Ontology Approximately Between 16 hours and 41 Calendar Days

-VeChain (1) N/A Unstaking Not Required
+VeChain(1) N/A Unstaking Not Required

 Algorand (2) N/A Unstaking Not Required

-(1) In accordance with the parameters of the VeChain blockchains, digital asset "staking" happens passively, and staking rewards are automatically distributed to all users of VET so long as the user's wallet supports VET.
+- (1) In accordance with the parameters of the VeChain blockchains, digital asset "staking" happens passively, and staking rewards are automatically distributed to all users of VET so long as the user's wallet supports VET.
 The Exodus wallet supports VET.
-In light of VET's blockchain protocol, VET holders are not required to stake or unstake these digital assets.

-(2) Algorand staking requires participation in the Algorand community governance process.
+In light of VET's blockchain protocol, VET holders are not required to stake or unstake these digital assets. - (2) Algorand staking requires participation in the Algorand community governance process.
 To receive staking rewards pursuant to this process, users must participate in the governance process for at least three months, but users retain full access to their Algorand during this time period.